zoxpx/pxdocs/content/key-management/aws-kms/_index.md

 If you already have a running Portworx installation, update `/etc/pwx/config.json` on each node.

-**Adding AWS KMS Credentials to config.json**
+## Adding AWS KMS Credentials to config

 {{<info>}}
-**Note:**
-This section is optional and is only needed if you intend to provide the PX configuration before installing PX.
+**Note:** This section is optional and is only needed if you intend to provide the Portworx configuration before installing Portworx.
 {{</info>}}

-If you are deploying PX with your PX configuration created before hand, then add the following `secrets`section to the `/etc/pwx/config.json`:
+If you are deploying PX with your PX configuration created before hand, then add the following `secrets` section to the `/etc/pwx/config.json`:

 ```text
 cat /etc/pwx/config.json